Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 • Five fingers with human-like articulation

-• Ability to manipulate delicate objects and tools
+• Ability to manipulate delicate objects (eggs, battery cells) and tools

 • Force feedback for appropriate grip strength